AdamGonda/adamgonda.com/_posts/2022-06-14-Prepare-with-FP-concepts.md

 minutes: 2
 tags:
   - JavaScript
-  - Functional programming
+  - FP
   - Tutorial
   - Series
+  - Snake
 titles:
   - What is a function?
   - Type of functions
   - Immutability
   - Piping
-  - Modelling the game
-  - Make it move
 ---

-First, we will go through a few concepts regarding `FP` and `JavaScript`, then we start implementing the movement of the `snake` 🤠
+First, we will go through a few concepts regarding `FP` and `JavaScript` before we can start implementing the game.

 {% include post-content-list.html titles=page.titles %}